Music

 key stage 3 curriculum

-The Key Stage 3 curriculum aims to lay a foundation of core musical knowledge and develop a series of practical and creative skills which will allow students to develop their own interests and passion for the subject.
+The key stage 3 curriculum aims to lay a foundation of core musical knowledge and develop a series of practical and creative skills which will allow students to develop their own interests and passion for the subject.
 The musical elements (sonority, pitch, rhythm, texture, tempo, dynamics and structure) are repeatedly revisited in retrieval practice exercise and elaborated upon through the curriculum.
-All units of work fully embed the Learning Scientist principles: Retrieval Practice, Spaced Practice, Elaboration, Interleaving and Dual Coding.
+All units of work fully embed the Learning Scientist principles: Retrieval Practice, Spaced Practice, Elaboration, Interleaving and Dual Coding

 curriculum overview